komodorio/docs/docs/Learn/Actions.md

 **Please note:** Due to Kubernetes nature, this feature is built in an async way, review the timeline after triggering any action for updates

-// TODO: Add a video that captures the entire process

 ### Audit
 For auditing purposes, Manual Actions events are created on the Komodor timeline